A context menu provides access to functionality that’s directly related to an onscreen item, without cluttering the interface.

 Warn people about context menu items that can destroy data.
 If you need to include potentially destructive items in your context menu — such as Delete or Remove — list them at the end of the menu and identify them as destructive (for developer guidance, see destructive).
 The system can display a destructive menu item using a red text color.

-In iPadOS, consider using a context menu to let people create a new object in your app. iPadOS lets you reveal a context menu when people gesture in an empty area of your app.
-For example, Files lets people gesture in an area between existing files and folders to create a new folder.
+In iPadOS, consider using a context menu to let people create a new object in your app. iPadOS lets you reveal a context menu when people perform a long press on the touchscreen or use a secondary click with an attached trackpad or keyboard.
+For example, Files lets people create a new folder by revealing a context menu in an area between existing files and folders.

 In iOS and iPadOS, a context menu can display a preview of the current content near the list of commands.
 People can choose a command in the menu or — in some cases — they can tap the preview to open it or drag it to another area.